-It was at the age of eight while living in Aspen, Colorado, that Souza booked her first acting role as Kimberly in the film Aspen Extreme, opposite Peter Berg.
-Growing up she spent four years in France where she was part of a professional theater company that toured throughout the country.
-She then went on to study in London at the Central School of Speech and Drama where, in 2008, she received the CCP Award, which is given to the most promising actress in London.
+Growing up, Souza spent four years in France where she was part of a professional theater company that toured throughout the country.
+She went on to study in London at the Central School of Speech and Drama where, in 2008, she received the CCP Award, given to the most promising actress in London.
 Following her time in the U.K., Souza was selected to study in Moscow, Russia, with Anatoly Smilianski.
 She later traveled to present a showcase in New York and subsequently began receiving offers for leading roles in Mexico City.

-Born in Mexico City, Souza has lived in many different countries, including France and London.
-She currently resides in Los Angeles.
+Born in Mexico City, the mother of two currently resides in Los Angeles.